It is All About the Cost!

 We have all been there — It is about time to leave for the weekend on a late Friday afternoon, most of your maintenance staff has already left for the weekend, as you are getting ready to head out, all of the sudden someone runs up to you and says, “We have a problem, one of our assets just failed”.
 As you hurry off to assess the situation and mentally start thinking of who you can get in touch with to help rectify the situation, you cannot help but wonder to yourself, could this failure have been prevented?

-When businesses look at where to allocate their money, they do so with the hope of investing into things that will have the greatest return on investment (ROI).
+When businesses look at where to allocate their money, they do so with the hope of investing in things that will have the greatest return on investment (ROI).
 This is understandable because businesses are in business to turn a profit.
-Often times, others outside of maintenance and operations do not understand the return they will see through a PdM program being implemented.
+Oftentimes, others outside of maintenance and operations do not understand the return they will see through a PdM program being implemented.
 However, with a well-established PdM program, companies can generally see their ROI in less than one year!
-And, in actuality, the ROI happens more typically within about 6 months time.
-That means, the money that it costs to start a program is typically saved by the company within 6 months time from implementation.
+And, in actuality, the ROI happens more typically within about 6 months’ time.
+That means the money that it costs to start a program is typically saved by the company within 6 months from implementation.

-All plants will have a random failure, but a well run PdM program will help detect and mitigate many of the potential problems and prevent many unplanned outages on critical assets.
+All plants will have a random failure, but a well-run PdM program will help detect and mitigate many of the potential problems and prevent many unplanned outages on critical assets.
 Unscheduled downtime is expensive and can result in safety or environmental incidents.
-Hidden costs from failures can include premium pay, premium cost for non-stocked spares, and additional regulatory reporting.
+Hidden costs from failures can include premium pay, the premium cost for non-stocked spares, and additional regulatory reporting.

-Thanks to our training partners Pioneer Engineering for allowing us to share this article with you.
+Thanks to our training partner Pioneer Engineering for allowing us to share this article with you.

 Vibration Analysis by Ana Maria Delgado, CRL